-In fact, we at Ashley Yeo are terrible sales persons.
-We don’t want to sell.
-We want to do our creative stuff in our fun sunny studios undisturbed and just be our “weird” selves.
+In fact, I am a terrible salesperson.
+I don’t want to sell.
+I want to do my creative stuff in my fun sunny studio undisturbed and just be my “weird” self.

 But how does a kooky creative business support itself if one doesn’t sell?

 What’s holding you back with regards to selling?
 If you are a proud creator, wouldn’t your product be something you should be showing off proudly with your head held high?

-You Need To Be Saavy At Selling And Stop Hiding In Your Shell
+You Need To Be Savvy At Selling And Stop Hiding In Your Shell

 A lot of boss girls are better at creating products than selling them.
 We hate to crawl out of our studios where we are having so much fun making creative stuff to pitch our products!